 EdgeEX — Customizing courses: In-flight customization and impacts on student progress

-• Hidden content: Customizations made at a higher level are applied to all lower levels, preserving any individualizations that have already been made.
-For example, if a teacher has customized a course at the enrollment level to hide activities for concepts the student has already mastered, those activities will remain hidden for the enrollment when changes are made to the course in the District Catalog.
+• Hidden content: Customizations made at the section level apply to all enrollments, preserving any individualizations that have already been made.
+For example, if a teacher has customized a course at the enrollment level to hide activities for concepts the student has already mastered, those activities will remain hidden for the enrollment when changes are made to the course at the section level.

-• Reordered content: Higher-level changes are applied to all lower levels, preserving any individualizations that have already been made.
-For example, consider a course with 3 units: Unit 1, Unit 2, and Unit 3.
+• Reordered content: Section-level changes are applied to all enrollments, preserving any individualizations that have already been made.

-• Added content: Higher-level changes are applied to all lower levels.
+• Added content: Section-level changes are applied to all enrollments.
 An added lesson can only be deleted at the level it was added to; lower levels can only hide the added lesson.
-For example, if a school administrator adds a lesson to a course and a teacher does not want to use the lesson, the teacher can hide the added lesson for their sections or for individual enrollments, but they cannot delete it.
+For example, if a teacher adds a lesson to a course but does not want a specific student to use the lesson, the teacher can hide the added lesson for that enrollment, but they cannot but they cannot delete it from the enrollment.

 Impacts of in-flight customization